thriveweb/spacialstudio/content/services/interior-design.md

 galleryDescription: >-
   Whether it be help with colours, materials or finishes.
 Or perhaps furniture or soft furnishings.
-Spacial Studio can help you find cost effective ways to make your project standout.
+Spacial Studio can help you find cost effective ways to make your project standout in the market place or suit your individual lifestyle.
 Allowing us to coordinate the entire building inside and out is a great way to have us deliver a project you'll fall in love with.
 threeColumnSectionTitle: Etiam ac quam eget lectus venenatis ullamcorper
 threeColumnSection: >-
   Etiam ac quam eget lectus venenatis ullamcorper sit amet non arcu.
 Nullam